New Zealand bellbird: Reintroductions

 There have been many attempts to reintroduce bellbirds to areas of their former abundance.
 The first reintroduction occurred in 1932 when Auckland Zoological Society released 15 bellbirds from Little Barrier Island in the Waitākere Ranges.
 The bellbirds initially dispersed a few kilometres into the valley but gradually disappeared with no reports after 1946.
 During the second mainland release in March 1983 at Shakespear Regional Park, 22 birds were set free.
 Only one nest was reported, and soon after, bellbirds disappeared, with some observed returning to their home island of Tiritiri Matangi.
 Similar outcomes were seen in a few other release attempts, where bellbirds vanished shortly after being released.
 As of 2012, a few more reintroductions were in progress.
-The cause of failures of reintroductions of bellbirds is often difficult to determine, but predation by mammalian predators, mainly ship rats, is thought to be a critical factor.
+The cause of failures of reintroductions of bellbirds is often difficult to determine, but predation by mammalian predators, mainly black rats, is thought to be a critical factor.
 There is a potential possibility to translocate bellbirds to Chatham Islands in order to replace the ecological niche of their extinct relative, the Chatham bellbird.